VikramNori/Vikram-s_Bluestamp_Engineering_Portfolio/index.md

 My modification for this project was to enable it to track both the CSS Tianhe and the ISS simultaneously in the same code and display the latitude and longitude of both space stations on the BitMap in real-time.

 # Step by Step Process
 The first step, finding the Satellite and API, was the simplest part of the project.
 I spent some time searching for a satellite with an API, or an Application Programming Interface, that can easily be coded to track its location in real time.
 After a little bit of research, I found an N2YO API that tracks the CSS Tianhe.
 However, there are some differences between Open Notify, which I used for the ISS, and N2YO, which I used to track the CSS.
 There are some differences between N2YO and Open Notify, which warrant some differences in code, such as authentication and your location in longitude and latitude being required to use the API.

 The second step, making code to track the latitude and longitude for the ISS, was also quite simple.
-I took some code from the original ISS tracker code
+I took some code from the original ISS tracker code since it already stores the current latitude and longitude of the ISS.
+All I needed to do was to make sure that it prints the latitude and longitude values that it's already storing.

 # Code to track the latitude and longitude of the ISS
 ```
+# Time lets the PyPortal connect to the internet and get the local time.
 import time
+# Board is used to provide access to the hardware pins on the screen
 import board
+# FONT allows you to use custom fonts
 from terminalio import FONT
+# Label lets text be on the PyPortal display
 from adafruit_display_text.label import Label
+# PyPortal is imported to allow the usage of PyPortal objects
 from adafruit_pyportal import PyPortal

+# This is the API that the code is getting the latitude and longitude from
 url = ("http://api.open-notify.org/iss-now.json")
-print("Fetching ISS position from:", url)
+print("Fetching ISS position from:", URL)

+# This is the PyPortal object, setting the API url as the designated URL and the iss_position dictionary as the designated json path
 pyportal = PyPortal(
     url=url,
     json_path=["iss_position"],
     status_neopixel=board.NEOPIXEL
 )

+# This code displays the latitude and longitude labels at (10, 40) and (10,70) on the PyPortal screen
 lat_label = Label(FONT, text="Lat: ---", color=0xFFFFFF, x=10, y=40)
 lon_label = Label(FONT, text="Lon: ---", color=0xFFFFFF, x=10, y=70)
+# This makes sure the PyPortal screen automatically refreshed
 board.DISPLAY.auto_refresh = True
+# This makes sure the latitude and longitude labels update every so often
 pyportal.splash.append(lat_label)
 pyportal.splash.append(lon_label)